Superconducting quantum computing: Geometric phase gate

-serves as the basis for analog quantum simulation of spin systems and the primitive for an expressive set of quantum gates, sometimes referred to as fermionic simulation (or fSim) gates.
-In superconducting circuits, this interaction model has been implemented using flux-tunable qubits with flux-tunable coupling, allowing the demonstration of quantum supremacy.
-In addition, it can also be realized in fixed-frequency qubits with fixed-coupling using microwave drives.
-The fSim gate family encompasses arbitrary XY and ZZ two-qubit unitaries, including the iSWAP, the CZ, and the SWAP gates (see Quantum logic gate).

 Qubit readout

 Architecture-specific readout, or measurement, mechanisms exist.
 Readout of a phase qubit is explained in the qubit archetypes table above.
 A flux qubit state is often read using an adjustable DC-SQUID magnetometer.
 States may also be measured using an electrometer.
 A more general readout scheme includes a coupling to a microwave resonator, where resonance frequency of the resonator is dispersively shifted by the qubit state.
 Multi-level systems (qudits) can be readout using electron shelving.